leta199/Linear-Regression/README.md

 ### Data
 https://catalog.data.gov/dataset/summary-metrics-by-decile-and-quartile
-This data was collected from the SEC  redarding data about stock prices grouped by decile and market capitalisation.
+This data was collected from the SEC  regarding data about stock prices grouped by decile and market capitalisation.

 The main data file I utilised was the decile_cancel_to_trade csv file that aggregates companies by market capitalisation into 10 groups that are added together.
 Each observation is a time-series organisation of of each group of market capitalisation.